Search results for:

 Step 10: Once the cron is created, you'll be taken back to the Scheduled Cron Jobs page

-Step 11: To test the corn, click on the newly created cron
+Step 11: To test the cron, click on the newly created cron

 Step 12: At the bottom of the page, select Run Now